jumanchuk/react-portfolio/smartshoes-app/README.md

 - Details view: view with all the details of the product and the option to add a quantity of it.
 - Stock control: Check that users cannot add more items to the cart than are available, and check the actual stock at the time of generating the purchase.

-## Instalación
+## Installation

 1. Fork and clone the repository

-2. On the root of the project, run the following command:
+2. On the root of the project, run the following command to install all project dependencies:

    ```bash
    npm install
    ```

-    para instalar todas las dependecias del proyecto

-3. Usá
+3. Then use the following command to start the application:

    ```bash
    npm start